 Over time, fentanyl also begins to impact the body.
 It’s particularly hard on the liver, which is the body’s waste disposal system.
 When the liver stops working correctly and the body is unable to quickly dispose of substances, drugs like fentanyl can build up in the system causing organs to struggle or fail.
 Additionally, fentanyl use can impact someone’s ability to function at work or in their relationships.
 If you or someone you care about is managing a fentanyl addiction, your body and mind can heal over time in treatment.

 Getting Treatment for Fentanyl Use Disorder

-At ReVIDA® Recovery, we have seen firsthand how effective evidence-based fentanyl addiction treatment can be.
+At ReVIDA® Recovery, we have seen firsthand how effective our evidence-based fentanyl addiction recovery program can be.
 It doesn’t matter how long you’ve been taking fentanyl or how impossible it feels to stop right now – recovery is always possible.
 Let’s talk about some of the treatment options we offer here that could be right for you.

 Medication-Assisted Treatment (MAT)

 While you’re here for MAT, you’ll be closely monitored by a compassionate and knowledgeable staff.
 Medications are available that can help in alleviating fentanyl withdrawals and guiding you safely into recovery.
 You’ll also have access to resources that can help you on your journey moving forward, including individual counseling, group counseling, and support groups.
 In an MAT program, we use medications alongside traditional therapy to guide you away from opioids and into a healthy life of recovery.